sabrinasayed99/dsc-ethics-cs-boston-housing/README.md

 * Discuss the reasons why the Boston Housing Dataset is not an appropriate sample dataset for students

 ## Load the Boston Housing Data Set
-Due to the issues you will learn in this lab, the Boston Housing Data set is no longer available in Seaborn as a sample data set.
+Due to the aforementioned data issues which will be explored in depth in this lab, the Boston Housing Data set is no longer available in the Python package Seaborn as a sample data set.
 However, you can still access this data set on GitHub.
 Run the code cells below to import the Boston Housing data set from GitHub.

 ```python